bhattacharjee/theodd.website/_posts/2019-05-12-The-Hidden-Life-Of-Trees-Pitfalls-Of-Anthropomorphism.markdown

 ---
 A year and a half ago, I had a short exchange on social media with a lady who thought that plants could think, talk, smaell, taste and listen exactly as do.
 She wondered if her plants approved of her taste in music.
 If only she could understand what they were trying to tell her.
 I tried to explain that although plants are complex organisms which react to stimulus in sophisticated ways that we may never completely understand, but we can't take terms applicable to animals and whimsically apply them to plants defying the very precision with which those terms are used in science.
 Imagine if bats were to think that humans answering to their names is echolocation, it would be similar.
 She would have none of it and dismissed me as a hopeless ignoramus - it didn't matter that although I'm a computer scientist and not a biologist, I have a fairly good understanding of the basics of biology.
 She, on the other hand, had recently read Peter Wohlleben's book "The Hidden Life of Trees".

-This week, I picked up this book to read, and only a few pages, I was able to understand why she had such force in her conviction.
+This week, I picked up this book to read, and after only a few pages, I was able to understand why she had such force in her conviction.

 Peter Wohlleben is a forester in Germany, and the book is purportedly written so that laymen can appreciate the beauty and complexity of trees.
 Trees are very intruiging and don't get the same amount of attention in science writing as animals do, and more science writing about trees is welcome.
 Trees are complex and fascinating organisms and much is not known about them.